 The Canale Family

 Marquette native, Mark Canale became the sole owner of Canale Tonella Funeral Home and Cremation Services in 1986.
 A 1975 graduate of Marquette Senior High School, he attended Northern Michigan University and ultimately graduated from the University of Minnesota Department of Mortuary Science in 1979.
 He was employed by funeral homes in the Minneapolis-St. Paul, Minnesota area before returning home.
 A firm believer in community involvement, Mark was a past president of Marquette West Rotary Club, past board chair of the Marquette General Foundation, the Community Foundation of Marquette County, was a 14 year board chair of U.P.
-Catholic Credit Union; is a member of the Knights of Columbus, Marquette Elks Lodge #405, and the Sons of the American Legion.
+Catholic Credit Union; is a member of the Knights of Columbus, Marquette Elks Lodge #405, and the Sons of the American Legion and currently serves as Trustee on the Community Foundation of Marquette County board.

 He is currently serving his second term on the State of Michigan Board of Examiners in Mortuary Science, serves on the board of U.P.
 Catholic Credit Union, the United Way of Marquette County and STAR Bereavement Services board.